Gov. Landry outlines four-prong plan he says will ensure continued economic prosperity statewide

 In his words, he wants to reduce the red tape to allow the economy to "move at the speed of business, not at the speed of government."

-Addressing concerns that the economic boom the state has experienced over the last few years is not a false boom, Landry said that it is not.
-The fourth part of his plan is to ensure Louisiana's participation in large-scale projects.

-"We're making sure local government has a seat at the table," Landry said, explaining that without local government, these multi-billion-dollar projects would not be able to get off the ground.
+"We're making sure local government has a seat at the table," Landry said.

-The governor, aligning his plans with the entire cabinet, said he wants to see incentive programs receive funding to make sure they are competitively and strategically aligned with the state's goals.

 More News